th0ma5w/StringyPlotter/README.md

 * Take a random sample according to some divisor of the total number of pixels
 * Then starting with the first pixel, draw a line to the next nearest pixel

 This takes a minute or so on my old computer and due to the sequential nature of how I threw it together isn't the fastest thing anyway.
-I then loaded this into [Inkscape](https://inkscape.org/) and did a single pass of the Simply option on the path, did some centering, and then exported it to HPGL to be sent to the plotter.
+I then loaded this into [Inkscape](https://inkscape.org/) and did a single pass of the Simplify (Ctrl+L) option on the path, did some centering, and then exported it to HPGL to be sent to the plotter.

 ## How could I make it work?